 Who Needs a Medical Disclaimer?

-Medical disclaimers aren’t just for hospital or pharmaceutical websites — any site that directly or indirectly provides information users may perceive as medical should have one.
+Any site that directly or indirectly provides information users may perceive as medical or health related should have a medical disclaimer.

 While it’s not legally required, posting one reduces your liabilities and ensures your visitors are properly informed.